 Responsive Web Design is a website development approach that ensures a website reacts to the environment that it is working on.
-For example, if you access your website on your mobile phone, it will ensure that your images, fonts, text size and layout works for that device you’re using.
+For example, if you access your website on your mobile phone, it will ensure that your images, fonts, text size and layout work for the device you’re using.
 If you then jump onto your website on a tablet, the website will respond and load accordingly.
 That’s responsive web design in a nutshell.
 It is responding to the device you’re using.
-It will not look the same as it does on your desktop or laptop device due to the varying screen size differences, but it will load quickly, and be user friendly for the device being used.
+It will not look the same as it does on your desktop or laptop device due to the varying screen size differences, but it will load quickly, and be user-friendly for the device being used.

 According to Google, 40% of web visitors would choose a competitors website to visit if the site was not build to work on mobile devices.

 As the website user jumps from their tablet, phone or laptop the website will subtly and instantly change automatically.
 This is because the site is responding to the different screen resolutions, image sizing and general screen real estate (space available).
 When implemented, responsive web design improves the user experience and thus the ‘feeling’ someone has about you or your business and organisation.
 It shows you care about how they might interact with you.